 Small Travel Backpack

 Finally, I use a smaller day pack for all my day-to-day needs.
-I’m absolutely obsessed with my CitySafe backpack – it’s adorable, trendy, but also super secure.
+I’m absolutely obsessed with my Anti-Theft CitySafe backpack – it’s adorable, trendy, but also super secure.

-It’s slash-proof and has zippers that interlock and fasten, adding multiple levels of security a thief would need to go through in order to successfully pickpocket you, which unfortunately is a big problem in Europe — especially when visiting large capital cities of European countries.
+It’s slash-proof and has zippers that interlock and fasten, adding multiple levels of security a thief would need to go through in order to successfully pickpocket you.

 And I can’t stress enough how cute it is!
 Check it out here.